BurdetteLamar/RubyTest/examples/github/tester_tour/md_files/Meet.md

 **Next Stop:** [First Test](./First.md#first-test)

-# Meet the Client and Log
+# Meet the Log and Clients

 The test framework sets up for the test by delivering objects the test will need:

 - An open test log.
 - A domain-specific GitHub API client.
+- A domain-specific GitHub UI client.

 ## Example Test